paulocerez/concepts-of-programming/README.md

 ### Function Transformations
 Function transformations are techniques for manipulating and working with functions to create more specialized or complex behavior.
 These techniques are fundamental to functional programming and enable code reuse, composition, and abstraction.

-#### Currying
+#### Currying, Partial Application
-Transforming a function that takes multiple arguments into a sequence of functions that each take a single argument.
-This technique allows for creating specialized functions from more general ones.
+Transforming a function that takes multiple arguments into a sequence of functions that each take a single argument or fixing a number of arguments to a function, producing another function of smaller arity.
+These techniques allows for creating specialized functions from more general ones.

 ```typescript
 // Normal function with multiple arguments